trick77/bcnode-gpu-docker/README.md

 Mining on Block Collider's blockchain with LG's CUDA RPC miner in a Docker container.

-Important reminder: If something doesn't work, don't complain about it.
-Analyze it, fix it, improve it, submit a pull request.

 ## Prerequisites
 1. Linux-capable x86_64 PC with at least 10 GB RAM
     1. It doesn't need a fast CPU but something faster than an Atom/Celeron may be required for low latency rovering.